 --Emily Modlin Knas T’10 and Kraig Knas T’10

 "Success leaves a pathway.
 As the son of immigrant parents, the value of a good education was instilled in me at a young age.
 However, attending public school in the inner city, the thought of attending Duke was only a dream – a dream that I never thought would come true.
 But that all changed, on May 1st, 2008.
 On this day, I received a call from Samuel Carpenter, Director of Admissions at Duke, informing me that I was being taken off the wait list and granted admission into Duke.
 As I hung up the phone and tears swelled in my eyes, I realized in that moment, that my life trajectory will be changed forever.
 Each of our life’s trajectory has been impacted by Duke; this is why I give back and encourage others to do so.
 By giving back, we help to create more pathways to success for future students."

 Member Roles and Expectations

-Development Council members are ambassadors and leader for Duke through their time and financial support.
-They serve a renewable one-year term and will be asked to:
+Development Council members are ambassadors and leaders for Duke through their time and financial support.
+They serve a renewable one-year term and are be asked to:

-- Make their own leadership gift (minimum $1,000 per year; $500 for alumni in years 1 - 4 or those in graduate/professional school) or pledge commitment early in the year
+- Make a personal leadership gift of at least $1,000 per year ($500 for alumni in years 1-4 or those in graduate/professional school)

 A Little History

 The Young Alumni Development Councils are one of the Annual Fund's most vibrant and long-standing volunteer networks.
 The councils were launched in 1999 during the Campaign for Duke as a way to cultivate the next generation of leadership volunteers and donors.
 The first Council began in New York City with eight members.
-Today, the Councils have more than 250 members in eight Councils found in: Atlanta, Boston, Chicago, Houston, Los Angeles, New York, San Francisco, and Washington, D.C.
+Today, the Councils have nearly 400 members in eight major cities: Atlanta, Boston, Chicago, Houston, Los Angeles, New York, San Francisco, and Washington, D.C.